 While it's important to provide the key event information visitors need, it's also important to present that information as concisely as possible.

-Tip On some forms, you might see an HTML toolbar at the top of the Notes field.
-Use buttons on the toolbar to add formatting to the event notes.
+Tip On some forms, you might see an HTML toolbar at the top of the Description field.
+Use buttons on the toolbar to add formatting to the event description.
 For example, you can make words bold, add a horizontal rule, or include a numbered or bulleted list.

 What if I'm submitting a repeating or multi-day event?